bsmith89/longev-mgen/doc/submission.md

 _B.  thetaiotaomicron_ [@DElia1996].
 Since inhibition by acarbose is variable
-across enzymes [@Kim1999], it is possible that acarbose treatment results in elevated levels of dextrin and maltooligosaccharides in the lower guts of mice due to residual -amylase activity, even at levels sufficient to prohibit host digestion.
+across enzymes [@Kim1999], it is possible that acarbose treatment results in elevated levels of dextrin and maltooligosaccharides in the lower guts of mice due to residual alpha-amylase activity, even at levels sufficient to prohibit host digestion.
 Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these taxa in acarbose treated mice.